Consumers these days are quick to avoid any form of marketing that disrupts their fast-paced lifestyles.

 While content marketing has been around as early as 1885, it’s been gaining more and more traction recently—thanks to the advent of search engine optimization and social media.

 Consumers can easily search the Internet for the content they want in mere seconds, and then share it with their friends through their social networking profiles.

-As Nielsen gathered in a survey conducted last 2009, majority of consumers trust recommendations from friends and online strangers more than traditional forms of advertising.
+Majority of consumers trust recommendations from friends and online strangers more than traditional forms of advertising.

 Integrate Presentations in Your Strategy

 Presentations can be a great addition to your content marketing strategy.
 Ever heard of the old saying, “a picture paints a thousand words”?
 Because of its highly visual nature, a presentation can have more impact than a blog post of about 750 words.
 The animations you use can also add to its entertainment value.

 Sites like SlideShare and SlideBoom help you turn your presentations into shareable content.
 You also have the option to turn your slides into videos and upload them through Brainshark or YouTube.

 Before you upload your PowerPoint files and hit “publish,” there are several other things you have to remember.
 Keep these things in mind when re-purposing your presentations for online content marketing:

 1. Edit your presentation to speak for itself

 When you’re giving a presentation to a live audience, you’re there to explain the general points raised in your PowerPoint slides.
 Minimal text won’t make much sense for Internet sharing, though.